 The process is easy: come in to try on some sample garments and have your measurements taken.
 Next, select from a wide variety of high-end European fabric swatches.

 Your measurements and fabric selections are sent to the manufacturer in Europe.
-In three to five weeks, your clothing arrives, and you’ll have the satisfaction of owning a unique garment of top quality that is perfectly tailored to your body.
+In five to seven weeks, your clothing arrives, and you’ll have the satisfaction of owning a unique garment of top quality that is perfectly tailored to your body.

 Can’t come to our shop?
 Let us come to you!
 Please contact us to inquire about our traveling tailor services.